Hummus: A Dataset of Humorous Multimodal Metaphor Use: Model Evaluation

+\paragraph{How well do the models localize humorous multimodal metaphor use in image and caption?} The Qwen3-VL models exhibit superior ability to draw bounding boxes for metaphor-related image areas (ImageBbox), with the 32B model reaching an average IoU of 0.51, indicating sufficient overlap with ground truth annotations.
+The other models, on the other hand, are better at labeling the image areas (ImageLabel), reaching average scores that are close to or surpass the 0.6 threshold.

+When highlighting metaphor-related text fragments (CaptionHL), a common problem among all models is that they tend to include a longer text fragment than ground truth (the high recall scores).
+This indicates that the models lack the ability to sufficiently differentiate instantiations of target and source domains in the captions.

-\paragraph{How well do the model explain humorous multimodal metaphor use?} The Explanation task proves to be difficult for the models.
+\paragraph{How well do the model explain humorous multimodal metaphor use?} The Explanation task appears to be difficult for all models.
 Merely 5\% of model predictions reach our threshold of acceptable explanations.